joa/haxe-sublime2-bundle/README.markdown

 # Troubleshooting

- - On my Ubuntu, the plugin seemed to complain about pyexpat.
-I had to link my local python2.6 to Sublime's lib directory:

-        ln -s /usr/lib/python2.6 [Sublime dir]/lib/

  - On my Mac, SublimeCodeIntel conflicts with the plugin, hiding the completion list after pressing '.'.
 I'm using [Package Control](http://wbond.net/sublime_packages/package_control) to disable this plugin when I don't need it.

 # Usage